 Skechers Skech-Air 2.0 - City Love History

 In 2012, Skechers patented the Skech-Air technology, which features a combination of a sleek air-cushioned outsole and a gel-infused Memory Foam insole to provide maximum comfort.
 One of the early releases that utilize this technology is the 2013 Skechers Skech Air.
-Since then, several other models were subsequently released under the brand’s new line, which features the Skech-Air technology – the Skech-Air line.
+Since then, several other models were subsequently released under the brand’s new line, such as the Elment - Meron and Porter - Zevelo, which feature the Skech-Air technology – the Skech-Air line.

 Later on, Skech-Air line was re-released as the Skechers Skech-Air 2.0, which includes the City Love model.
 Other models in include Brain Freeze, Sweet Life, Clear Day, Modern Edge, Pathways, and Cyclones.